wahidthedream/scCTpeak/README.md

 | **SICER2** | v1.0.3 | `window=100, gap=200` | `window=50, gap=100` | FDR=0.05, spatial clustering for broad domains |

-## Key Features
-1. Unified peak-calling interface
+## Unified Input Strategy
 For each cell type, we constructed a pseudo-input by pooling fragments from all remaining cell types.
 In this design, the input control for a given cell type is derived from the complementary cell populations.
-This cross–cell-type input strategy provides a balanced background signal, reduces cell-type–specific bias, and improves the robustness of peak calling in scCUT&Tag data.
+This cross-cell-type input strategies:
+- Provides balanced background signal
+- Reduces cell-type-specific bias
+- Improves peak-calling robustness in scCUT&Tag data